x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/add-e-164-number.md

 ---
-title: "Add an E.164 number"
+localization_priority: Normal
+description: When you enable a user for UM and link them to an E.164 dial plan, two EUM proxy addresses are created.
+One contains the user's extension number and the other contains the E.164 number for the user.
+The extension number is used when the user calls in to an Outlook Voice Access number. ms.topic: article
+author: tonysmit
 ms.author: tonysmit
-author: tonysmit
-manager: scotv
+ms.assetid: fab86207-be03-40ef-9fea-045a50f3d122
 ms.date: 11/17/2014
+title: Add an E.164 number
+ms.collection: exchange-online
 ms.audience: ITPro
-ms.topic: article
 ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: fab86207-be03-40ef-9fea-045a50f3d122
-description: "When you enable a user for UM and link them to an E.164 dial plan, two EUM proxy addresses are created.
-One contains the user's extension number and the other contains the E.164 number for the user.
-The extension number is used when the user calls in to an Outlook Voice Access number."
+manager: scotv

 ---

 # Add an E.164 number